How These Companies Use AlertMedia to Communicate With Remote Workers

 Before AlertMedia, employees had to call and speak with their regional safety manager to report a safety or operational incident in the field.
 However, since cell tower construction and maintenance activities often occur during nights and weekends, field-based employees couldn’t always reach or get an immediate response from their safety manager.

 SAC Wireless needed a failproof way to enable two-way communication, ensure its employees’ safety in the field, and give all stakeholders—including the CEO and other executives—complete visibility into all safety-related events and their resolutions.
-To achieve this, SAC Wireless now uses AlertMedia’s emergency communication software and emergency hotline.
+To achieve this, SAC Wireless now uses AlertMedia’s emergency communication software.

 Access our on-demand webinar featuring top subject matter experts to learn steps employers can take to address common remote work safety and communication challenges.